-An eye examination is a series of tests performed by an ophthalmologist, optometrist, or orthoptist assessing vision and ability to focus on and discern objects, as well as other tests and examinations pertaining to the eyes.
+Eye examination is a series of tests performed by an ophthalmologist or optometrist assessing your vision and your ability to focus on and discern objects, as well as other tests pertaining to the eyes.

 The comprehensive eye exam at Millennium Eye Center takes about an hour or less.
 We will evaluate both your vision and the health of your eyes.
 Each patient’s signs and symptoms, along with your optometrist’s professional judgment, will determine what tests your optometrist conducts.
 A comprehensive eye and vision examination may include, but is not limited to, the following tests below.

 Before you meet with your doctor, an ophthalmic technician will welcome you and perform an initial assessment of your vision with a series of preliminary tests.
 Upon reviewing your patient information, you may be asked several questions concerning your medical and vision history.
 All or most of the following eye tests will be performed.
 Tests that are more specialized may be required depending on your condition…

 You’ll be asked about any eye or vision problems you are currently having and about your overall health.
 In addition, a patient history will include when your eye or vision symptoms began, medications you are taking, and any work-related or environmental conditions that may be affecting your vision.
 The doctor will also ask about any previous eye or health conditions you and your family members have experienced.